ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 `os.mbed.com` provides the tools, libraries and programs that work with Mbed OS 5, so you can also use the Mbed Online Compiler for building Mbed OS 5 examples and programs.
 Beginning developers or those who are not comfortable with the command-line may prefer the Online Compiler.
 Furthermore, you can use the exporters to third party development tools that were part of the Arm Mbed OS 2 ecosystem.

-Use the instructions below to test our Cloud9-based Arm Mbed Enabled IDE, which is currently in an alpha state.

 ##### Arm Mbed CLI

 We created the Mbed command-line tool (Mbed CLI), a Python-based tool, specifically for Mbed OS 5.
 For more information, see the [Mbed CLI page](/docs/v5.7/tools/arm-mbed-cli.html).